xrabohrok/WarMap/README.md

 ## What this is NOT

-**This is not your source for up-to-date WFR information**.
+**This is not really the intended way to experience this OCT**.
 Think of this more like an interactive history book tool.
-The source for what is happening currently in the OCT is still the discord channel itself and the enthusiastic members of the community who create, maintain, and publish tracking spreadsheets.
-Information on this War Map lags behind round results by about a week, and some information is still not included yet.
+The way it was experienced was the discord channel, and a lot of context lives there.

 **This is not a replacement for the experience of being in the OCT or the Discord** What's up with Peepys?
 Why do we all love MOd?
 Did someone say "Magical Girl AU?
 You had to have been there.

-Due to the limits of Github pages, this site cannot _host_ these comic works, but it can at least be an index to find them.
-As a single person who is not equipped to sort out intellectual rights of the ~~265~~ ~~415~~ 472 fighters (_so far_), this suits me just fine.
+**This is not a host for the comics themselves** Lets face it, the internet rots faster than a happy-meal burger.
+There isn't much I can do about dead-links, the best I could hope for is to get things off discord where things rot _really_ fast.
+I'm trying to fight this as best as I can, but there are limits.

+All artists retain their respective intellectual rights about their works.
+This is merely an index.

 ~~This archive is not endorsed by Abaddon, KSBD, or the OCT team.~~ At this point the map has been endorsed several ways to Sunday, but it is important to point out that this archive effort and the OCT are different projects by different people, and are not affiliated with each other.